skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 > * With those items out of the way, all that's left is to win 3 more Promist Ring, at which point they will stop appearing
 > * Then, return to the Blue Narciss.
 Put Eiko in your party, equip her with the Promist Ring in your inventory, and then reorganize your party again so that you take Steiner, Freya and Amarant.
 > * Play a game of Hot&Cold for the Forbidden Forest Chocograph before returning to Treno.
 If playing **Path C** or **Combined**, see the box below.
-> * Win the last 4 Promist Ring - and that's it!
+> * Win the last 4 Promist Ring &ndash; and that's it!
 > * The auctions in which you buy 2 items shouldn't take longer than 2:15 on average between consecutive saves.
 The remaining auctions should be 1:45 or less on average.
-> * Don't get too hung up on the exact prices - all that matters is that your overall spend stays within your budget.
-Don't waste your time trying to get the lowest possible prices, either - it doesn't matter whether you spend all your budget or just half, since there's no use for the extra money anyway.
+> * Don't get too hung up on the exact prices &ndash; all that matters is that your overall spend stays within your budget.
+Don't waste your time trying to get the lowest possible prices, either &ndash; it doesn't matter whether you spend all your budget or just half, since there's no use for the extra money anyway.
 So if it makes the auctions easier and faster, then just bid higher and spend everything you can.
 >
 > **Time**: +21:00 **Gil**: -210,000